zhangjsff/react-image-select-zjs/readme.md

 - onError(errorMsg)
 - label : select button text , default is '+'
 - labelSize : select button text size, default is 80
+- max : the maximum number of files, default is 9